 Every society that has encountered tea has developed a taste for this stimulating brew.
 Prized for its medicinal properties for at least 6,000 years, tea is a household commodity in daily use.
 Since ancient times China listed the essentials of life as fuel, rice, salt, soy, vinegar, oil, rice and tea.
 Tea also appears alongside the zither, chess, painting, poetry, and verse on a list of refined arts celebrated by China’s cultured elite, according to Australian academic Gary Sigley, author of Tea and China’s rise: tea, nationalism and culture in the 21st century.

 “Thus as both an essential commodity and as a part of more cultured pursuits, tea stands out as an item cutting across broad socio-economic boundaries,” writes Sigley.
 His peer-reviewed article was published in the Academy for International Communication of Chinese Culture.

-While the of tea exports is miniscule, during the past five years China has invested significant effort in promoting tea as part of its One Belt, One Road initiative.
+While the of tea exports is minuscule, during the past five years China has invested significant effort in promoting tea as part of its One Belt, One Road initiative.